Neevia

 -certify Certify document

--certifyperms <val> Specify the types of changes that are permitted for the document to remain certified.
+-certifyperms <val> Specifies the types of changes that are permitted for the document to remain certified.
 Possible values:

 0 - Disallow any changes to the document;